Close Menu

 An extremely rare look at a barreleye fish with a transparent head was filmed by the Monterey Bay Aquarium Research Institute.
 They were able to capture an image of one while they were down exploring what they call the oceans twilight zone.
 Approximately 600 and 800 meters beneath the surface there are a ton of rare and magical looking creatures, with exotic traits and oftentimes bioluminescence.

 This fish has a clear head so you can see the inside of the fish.
 The two markings above its mouth are similar to a human’s nostrils.
 The eyes are on the inside of the dome with a type of sunglasses effect to protect them, a yellow pigment that is meant to keep their eyes from being burned.
 Because they are in the deep ocean they are not accustomed to bright lights so they must protect them at all costs.
 They have extremely sensitive eyes.
 They hide in the deep and prey on other fish or creatures that have a bioluminescent glow.
-The pigment in their eyes contribute to their ability to distinguish sunlight from prey.
-They are pretty small in size measuring at about 15cm-long.
+The pigment in their eyes contributes to their ability to distinguish sunlight from prey.
+As one of the endangered sea animals, they are pretty small in size, measuring at about 15 cm long.

 Bruce Robinson who is a deep-sea biologist at the Monterey Bay Aquarium Research Institute said that these advantages help the barreleye to get a clear view of prey trying to erase their shadows.
 Robinson states that in his 30 years of exploring the deep sea, he’s only seen this fish a handful of times making it quite rare.